dieter-wilhelm/apdl-mode/README.md

 licensed Ansys product.
 I recommend installing the local Ansys documentation package, access time is much shorter.

-The image below is showing a manual entry in GNU-Emacs' eww browser.
+The image below is showing a manual entry in GNU-Emacs' EWW browser.
 You are able to consult the manuals side-by-side your APDL code.